Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid-cloudnative-cloudevents/README.md

-# Azure Cloud Native Cloud Event support for Java
+# Azure Cloud Native Cloud Event support for Event Grid library for Java

 This library can be used to enable publishing the Cloud Native Computing Foundation(CNCF) [CloudEvents][CNCFCloudEvents] using the Azure Event Grid library.